 In absolutely no way should you exploit the situation.
-I repeat, marketing yourself DOES NOT MEAN EXPLOIT THE SITUATION.
-Remember that people are scared and also trying to adapt to a new normal for the upcoming weeks.
-They’ll also be spending a lot of time looking for answers, trying to find solutions for their business, products that can be delivered to their home, and also entertainment for while they’re potentially not working.
+Remember that people are scared and also trying to adapt to a new normal.
+They’re also spending a lot of time looking for answers, trying to find solutions for their new way of life, products that can be delivered to their home, and entertainment for when they’re not working.

 As a marketer or business owner, it is smart to make sure that your brand is visible and has a clear offering that actually provides value and relief to the customers looking for it.
 If you’re feeling weird or guilty about it, I give you permission to market yourself.